apache/airflow/BREEZE.rst

         Restarts running docker compose environment.
 When you restart the environment, the docker containers will be restarted.
 That includes cleaning up the databases.
-This is especially useful if you switch between different versions of airflow.
+This is especially useful if you switch between different versions of Airflow.

   Flags:

-  Run 'breeze flags' to see all  available applicable flags.
+  Run 'breeze flags' to see all applicable flags.

   ####################################################################################################